 Simple English definitions for legal terms

-Read a random definition: Court for Divorce and Matrimonial Causes
+Read a random definition: no-action letter

 A pay-or-play contract is an agreement between two or more parties that creates obligations that must be followed.
 If one party fails to fulfill their obligations, they must pay a penalty.
 The contract can be in writing or verbal, but it is important to understand that the rules of the contract are what matter, not the physical document itself.